mateuszr/photo-commands/README.md

 id: 64B794FB-F8EC-4D66-9696-177B4833104C/L0/040    count: 1    start date: 2011-12-26 03:04:12 +0000    end date: 2011-12-26 03:04:12 +0000    name: Some other Album
 ```

-Now, having the id of your album you can e.g. find all duplicates in your album of choice:
+Now, having the id of your album you can e.g. find all duplicates:
 ```
 $ photo-commands -d "F80678A7-3D3C-4838-B7C6-B30568BE1895/L0/040"
 ```

 *Note that before that it is best if you have no favourite photos in the album.
-The command will mark duplicates as favourites.*
+The command will mark all duplicates as favourites.*
-Now you can go to Photos, show only favourites, select all and remove them.
+After that you can go to Photos, select your album, select "show only favourites", and then select all and remove them.

-#  Command line agruments
+#  Command-line agruments

 ```
 USAGE: photo-commands [--list] [--count] [--list-photos] [--find-non-apple-photos] [--find-duplicates] [--silent] [<album-id>]